Vishal1003/Algorithms/segtree.md

 In this case, for example, the number in the root is the sum over the entire array, and the numbers in the leaves are the sum over the segment of one element.

-Let's try to build the sum on the segment [l..r)[l..r) from these already calculated sums.
+Let's try to build the sum on the segment `[l..r)` from these already calculated sums.
 To do this, run a recursive traversal of the segment tree.
 In this case, we will interrupt recursion in two situations.

 - The segment corresponding to the current node does not intersect the segment `[l..r)`.
 In this case, all the elements in this subtree are outside the area in which we need to calculate the sum, so we can stop the recursion.
 - The segment corresponding to the current node is entirely nested in the segment `[l..r)`.
 In this case, all the elements in this subtree are in the area in which we need to calculate the sum, so we need to add to the answer their sum, which is recorded in the current node.